Bloomsbury Summer School

 Fly from Luxor to Heathrow.

-BSS in Egypt 2018 course fee: £3290 (Single Supplement: £200).
-To secure your place, please send us a deposit of £400 (non-returnable unless the tour is cancelled by Egypt Archaeological Tours due to circumstances beyond their control).
+Course fee: £3340 (Single Supplement: £200).
+To secure your place, please send us a deposit of £500 (non-returnable unless the tour is cancelled by Egypt Archaeological Tours due to circumstances beyond their control).

-The price of this BSS in Egypt course includes international flights from Heathrow with EgyptAir in economy class; all transport in Egypt; 5* accommodation (with breakfasts); all classes and guided tours; entrance to all sites; 5 special openings of sites usually closed to visitors; 2 group dinners, 6 group lunches (1 of which will be a packed lunch); refreshments between classes; water with included meals; services of an Egyptian tour guide; tipping including drivers (except guide).
+The price of this BSS in Egypt course includes international flights from Heathrow with EgyptAir in economy class; all transport in Egypt; 5* accommodation (with breakfasts); all lectures and guided tours; entrance to all sites; 3 special openings of sites usually closed to visitors; 2 group dinners, 6 group lunches (2 of which will be packed lunches); refreshments between lectures; water on bus and with included meals; services of an Egyptian tour guide; tipping including drivers (except guide).

 How to book

 Please send us your completed booking form, together with a deposit of £500 per person (non-returnable unless the tour is cancelled by Egypt Archaeological Tours due to circumstances beyond their control).
 Cheques made payable to Egypt Archaeological Tours Ltd. Post to Lucia Gahlin, Bloomsbury Summer School, c/o Dept. of History, UCL, Gower Street, London WC1E 6BT.

 Or you can email us your booking form, and pay your deposit by bank transfer.
 For bank details please contact Lucia:

 Should you need to cancel your booking the following charges will apply:

 More than 60 days notice: deposit only

 60 – 42 days: 30% of final invoice